 Got questions?
 I’m here to help.
-I get many repeat questions about the Mediterranean Diet.
-So I put together this list of Mediterranean Diet FAQs that addresses the many questions and misconceptions about the Mediterranean diet.
+I get many questions over and over about the Mediterranean Diet.
+I put together this list of Mediterranean Diet FAQs that addresses the many questions and misconceptions about the Mediterranean diet.

-It’s usually things like, “You’re eating carbs?” or “Can I drink smoothies?” or “Can I still go to Starbucks?” but also things like “How should I shop for the Mediterranean Diet?”
+It’s usually things like, “You’re eating carbs?” or “Can I drink smoothies?” or “Can I still go to Starbucks?”
 I’ve laid them all out below.

 First off I want to begin by saying that the Mediterranean Diet is not a diet in the traditional sense of the word as we use it in the United States.
 We’re not starving ourselves or cutting out whole food groups.
-We use the word “diet” to mean what we are eating as in I eat a healthy diet.
-The word diet comes from a Greek root that means “lifestyle.”
+We use the word “diet” to mean what we are eating.
+I eat a healthy diet.
+The word diet comes from the Greek whose root means “lifestyle.”

 The Mediterranean diet is a way of life.
 Not something you do for a few weeks before you go to a wedding or a reunion.
 That’s called event dieting.
-This is retraining yourself to eat real food: real, fresh, seasonal, unprocessed foods.
-It’s going back to an older way of life, the way our ancestors ate before we had canned goods and microwave ovens.
+This is retraining yourself to eat real food.
+Real, fresh, seasonal, unprocessed foods.
+It’s going back to an older way of life, the way our ancestors ate before they had canned goods and microwave ovens.
 Before the FDA approved all kinds of additives and processing methods in our food.

-This Mediterranean lifestyle also means slowing down to eat, taking time to shop for fresh food, and taking time to prepare and cook it.
+It means slowing down to eat, taking time to shop for fresh food, and taking time to prepare and cook it.
 It’s a lifestyle of moderation.
-I like to call it a lifestyle of moderate indulgences, because you don’t have to deprive yourself of anything, but like anything, if you overdo it you can gain weight.
+I like to call it a lifestyle of moderate indulgences, because you don’t have to deprive yourself of anything, but like anything, if you overdo it you will gain weight.

 The keys to the Mediterranean diet are olive oil, fresh vegetables, a variety of grains, healthy fishes, and smaller amounts of meat and sugars.